-If you come to think of it, the whole population of California is still determining where their next meal will come from.
-This uncertainty is a fact of life for 38.3 million Americans or little under California's population of 39.5 million.
+If you consider it, the entire population of California is still determining where their next meal will come from.
+This uncertainty is a fact of life for 38.3 million Americans, or just under California's population of 39.5 million.

 Although the effects of poverty are numerous and diverse, many of them, like homelessness, a lack of access to healthcare, and poor salaries, are regularly discussed in public.